peteash10/art.peteashton.com/_posts/2017-03-14-instructions-for-humans.md

 ---
 layout: post
 title: Instructions for Humans
-description: A Cargo Cult for Artificial Intelligence - a new work exploring human interactions with machine learning.
+description: A Cargo Cult for Artificial Intelligence - a new work exploring human interactions with machines.
 permalink: /instructions-for-humans/
 image: assets/images/ifh_bodyscaner.jpg
 ---